 20. With the exception of Rational PR, L.C. and Patrick Dorton, all defendants knew of plaintiff's role and were from time to time privy to the extensive information as described in paragraph no. 18 above that he obtained and provided to AIPAC over many years, because each was personally briefed by Mr. Rosen both individually and collectively.
-In fact, each of these defendants, other than Mr. Kohr, had been a president of AIPAC for a minimum of two years and as such was personally and repeatedly briefed by Mr. Rosen about the information he was intimately involved with Mr. Rosen on a daily, indeed, hourly, basis, and was fully knowledgeable about such information as described in paragraph no. 18 above that Mr. Rosen obtained for AIPAC.
+In fact, each of these defendants, other than Mr. Kohr, had been a president of AIPAC for a minimum of two years and as such was personally and repeatedly briefed by Mr. Rosen about the information he obtained as described in paragraph no. 18 above.
+Mr. Kohr, as AIPAC's Executive Director, was intimately involved with Mr. Rosen on a daily, indeed, hourly, basis, and was fully knowledgeable about such information as described in paragraph no. 18 above that Mr. Rosen obtained for AIPAC.
 Moreover, prior to becoming AIPAC's Executive Director, and Mr. Rosen's immediate supervisor, Mr. Kohr had been Mr. Rosen's deputy with the title "Director of Executive Branch Relations."
 His specific responsibility in that position was to obtain information of the type described in paragraph no. 18 above from the U.S. Departments of State and Defense and the National Security Council - the responsibilities that Mr. Rosen took over when Mr. Kohr became AIPAC's Executive Director and his (Mr. Rosen's) immediate boss.